aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/saving-barcode-image-streams/_index.md

 A5: Yes, temporary licenses can be obtained [here](https://purchase.aspose.com/temporary-license/).

+### Q6: Can I convert the stream to a Base64 string for JSON APIs?

+A6: Yes, simply call `Base64.getEncoder().encodeToString(outStream.toByteArray())` to embed the image directly in JSON payloads.

+### Q7: Does this work with other image formats like PNG or GIF?

+A7: The `save` method supports multiple formats; replace `BarCodeImageFormat.JPEG` with `BarCodeImageFormat.PNG` or `BarCodeImageFormat.GIF` as needed.

+## Conclusion

+Aspose.BarCode for Java provides a powerful and flexible solution for **generate barcode Java** tasks.
+By following this step‑by‑step guide, you can effortlessly save barcode images to streams, enabling dynamic barcode generation and seamless integration with modern Java applications.

 {{< /blocks/products/pf/tutorial-page-section >}}

 {{< /blocks/products/pf/main-container >}}
 {{< /blocks/products/pf/main-wrap-class >}}

 {{< blocks/products/products-backtop-button >}}

+---

+**Last Updated:** 2025-12-10
+**Tested With:** Aspose.BarCode 24.12 for Java
+**Author:** Aspose